mrjgreen/aws-docker-swarm/docker/aws-swarm-init/README.md

 ##### Elsewhere

-You should configure the keys with IAM [access to the bucket as shown here](#IAM Policy).
+You should configure the keys with an IAM policy that has [access to the bucket as shown here](#iam-policy).

 ```
 NODE_IP="10.0.0.2" # Set to the public/private IP your node will communicate on